 THE BOTTOM LINE.

-- BB30 is a free international standard that both frame and component companies can utilize to offer consumers more choice and better performance.
-The following manufacturers currently use this standard to improve performance.
+B30 is a free international standard that both frame and component companies can utilize to offer consumers more choice and better performance.
+Many other major cycling companies are currently manufacturing bicycles using this standard to improve performance.

 The BB30 International Standard provides the specifications for an oversized bottom bracket shell for a bike frame.
 This standard allows for Direct-fit, pressed-in bearings and a 30 mm spindle.
 The system saves weight by accepting a 30mm aluminum spindle and eliminating cups that would normally hold the bearings.